 - Requesting an update from the Home Office on an outstanding application.

 - Asking for a case to be expedited on compassionate or health grounds, for example.

 - Inquiring into Home Office procedures and clarifying rules.

 - Confirming whether the Home Office have received documents you have sent.

 - Clarifying whether you have a right to work in the UK whilst your application is pending.

 - Identifying and rectifying Home Office errors.

 - Give you an indication of the likely chance of success of your application.

 Generally, I can only intervene once an application has been submitted.
 If you are unsure whether I am able to help with your immigration matter, please send me an email and I will be happy to clarify.

-If you are contacting me about a Home Office case, please note that I will require the following information: your date of birth, nationality, and the type of any application your case relates to.
-I will also require the date and reference number of any application you have already made.
+If you are contacting me about a Home Office case, please note that I will require the following information:

 If I am unable to help you, I will try and refer you to an organisation which can.